2021 Copa Libertadores de Futsal

 The 2021 Copa CONMEBOL Libertadores de Futsal was the 20th edition of the Copa Libertadores de Futsal, South America's premier club futsal tournament organized by CONMEBOL.
-The tournament was held in Florida, Uruguay between 16–22 May 2021.
+The tournament was held in Florida, Uruguay between 16 and 22 May 2021.

-The tournament was originally scheduled to be played from 1 to 8 May 2021, but was re-scheduled from 15 to 22 May at request of the Local Organizing Committee.
+The tournament was originally scheduled to be played from 1 to 8 May 2021, but was rescheduled from 15 to 22 May at request of the Local Organizing Committee.
 However, the start date was delayed to 16 May due to problems with the teams' flights and permits to enter the host country.

 Carlos Barbosa were the defending champions.

 Teams

 The competition was contested by 12 teams: the title holders, one entry from each of the ten CONMEBOL associations, plus an additional entry from the host association.